taw10/crystfel/README.md

 [Helmholtz Association](https://www.helmholtz.de/) via
 [DESY](https://www.desy.de/).

-Partial funding for CrystFEL has previously been provided by:
+Partial funding for CrystFEL has been provided by:

+* The consortium DAPHNE4NFDI in the context of the work of the NFDI e.V.
+The consortium is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - project number 460248799 (2022-).

 * European Union’s Horizon 2020 research and innovation programme under grant agreement No 857641 ([ExPaNDS](https://expands.eu/)) (2019-2023).